solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 ```

 The address of this PDA should include some bytes to prevent griefing (eg.
-`b"EpochRewardsPartitionData"`) and the current epoch number as a little-endian
+`b"EpochRewardsPartitionData"`) and the rewards distribution epoch number as a
-u64.
+little-endian u64.
 The owning program should be the Stake Program.

 ## Impact